aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 such as `CALL`, `DO`, `SET @variable`, and dynamically prepared SQL disable remote query caching for that connection.

-Callable statements, multi-statement queries, and queries executed inside a transaction bypass both cache reads and cache writes.
+When multi-tenant session-state tracking is enabled, callable statements, multi-statement queries, and queries executed inside a transaction bypass both cache reads and cache writes.
 Their results can depend on uncommitted data or session state that cannot be safely represented by the cache key.
+When tracking is disabled, the plugin preserves legacy behavior: callable and multi-statement queries remain eligible for caching, while transaction queries bypass cache reads but may write their database results to the cache.

 > [!WARNING]
 > The plugin does not automatically discover application-specific PostgreSQL settings or